antazoey/ethdenver2025-chairman-dao/README.md

-# ETH Denver 2025 ChairmanDAO Project
+# ETH Denver 2025 Chairman DAO Project

 Brought to you by the Snek-oil Shillers.